kalekundert/fcmcmp/README.rst

 __ https://jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/

+It's worth noting that ``fcmcmp`` does not provide any plotting functionality.
+That's because ``fcmcmp`` only aims to annotate your data and to provide it to you in a way that's easy to work with.
+The actual plotting is left to you and ``matplotlib``.

 Bugs and new features
 =====================
 Use the GitHub issue tracker if you find any bugs or would like to see any new